Yuli Gurriel Player Props: Marlins vs. Yankees

 - The pitching staff for the Yankees has a collective 8.9 K/9, which ranks 13th in the league.

-- The Yankees have a 3.98 team ERA that ranks 11th among all league pitching staffs.
+- The Yankees have the 10th-ranked team ERA among all league pitching staffs (3.98).

-- Yankees pitchers combine to surrender 144 total home runs at a rate of 1.2 per game (to rank 21st in the league).
+- The Yankees rank 19th in baseball in home runs surrendered (145 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.